metrixorg/MetrixSDK-AndroidSample/README.en.md

 (The default value is 30 seconds.)<br>

 <h3 id=setSessionTimeoutMillis>The session timeout</h3>
-Using this function, you can specify the limit of session lengthes in your application.
-For example, if the value of this value is 10,000, if the user interacts with the application in 70 seconds, the Metrix calculates this interaction in seven sessions.<br>
+Using this function, you can specify the limit of session length in your application in unit of miliseconds.
+For example, if this value is 10,000 and the user interacts with the application for 70 seconds, Metrix calculates this interaction as seven sessions.<br>
 <div dir=ltr>

     Metrix.getInstance().setSessionTimeoutMillis(1800000);